-You can edit the details pertaining to existing list of users to change details such as email id, access level, password policy, department and location.
-Also, you can enable or disable two-factor authentication for any user, anytime.
+You can edit the details pertaining to existing list of users and change details such as email id, access level, password policy, department and location.
+Also, you can enable or disable two-factor authentication for any user, at anytime.

 To edit users,

 - Navigate to Users tab.

 - Click the User Actions icon against the desired user and select Edit User from the drop down list.

 - In the dialog box that opens, you can edit the following:

 - Password policy